arthurseverino/text-generation-ai/README.md

 - Activation functions: Learned how they introduce non-linearity into the model and help it learn complex patterns.
 - Tokenization: Learned how to convert text into a format that can be fed into a model.
 - Word embeddings: Learned how they represent words in a way that captures their meanings.

+## Example Usage

+This section demonstrates how to use the next-word prediction model.
+The model takes the last three words of the input and predicts the next word.

+Here's how it works:

+1. **Input**: The user enters a line of text.
+For example: "however, it may all come to".

+2. **Processing**: The model takes the last three words of the input, in this case, "all", "come", "to".

+3. **Output**: The model predicts the next word and returns it.
+In this example, it returns "nothing".

+Here are more examples:

+- **Input**: "He could not help seeing that you were about five times as"
+  - **Processing**: The model takes "five", "times", "as".
+  - **Output**: The model predicts "pretty".

+- **Input**: "He was quite"
+  - **Processing**: The model takes "He", "was", "quite".
+  - **Output**: The model predicts "young".

+Remember, the model's predictions depend on the text it was trained on.
+If it was trained on different text, it might make different predictions.